 Sr. Marketing Manager, Customer Experience Solutions

-Most of today’s customer interactions take place remotely, be it over voice, video, mobile, or web – especially after the impacts of COVID-19.
+Most of today’s customer interactions take place remotely, be it over voice, video, mobile, or web.
 Organizations are moving fast to meet the immediate need for enhanced capabilities and digital engagement, but they often overlook key pieces of the puzzle: identity verification and authentication.
 While these may not always be top of mind for organizations because of decades of using tried and true methods like usernames and passwords, identity verification and authentication, and in some cases the lack thereof, significantly impact the experiences customers receive, vulnerability to fraud, and contact center efficiency metrics.

 Every interaction starts with the business needing to answer the same question: who is this person?
 Are they really who they say they are?
 The speed, accuracy, and techniques used to find out have an enormous impact on the user experience of that interaction and set the tone for the overall customer experience and brand relationship.
 Until now, there has been a trade off between the level of security and the customer experience.
 If security is the top priority, there’s usually more friction on the customer.
 And vice versa.